 Compensation Committee.
 The Board's Compensation Committee consists of Messrs.
-McEachern, Holdsworth and Toups, each of whom the Board has determined is an independent director under the Nasdaq Rules and the Exchange Act, with Mr. McEachern serving as the Committee's chairman.
+Holdsworth, McEachern, and Shahidehpour, each of whom the Board has determined is an independent director under the Nasdaq Rules and the Exchange Act, with Mr. Holdsworth serving as the Committee's chairman.
+Mr. Toups served on the Compensation Committee for all of fiscal 2016 and until his retirement on March 16, 2017.
 The Compensation Committee is responsible for establishing and governing the compensation and benefit practices of the Company.
 The Compensation Committee charter requires that the Compensation Committee consist of three or more members of the Board, each of whom qualifies as an "independent director" under Nasdaq Rules, a "non-employee director" within the meaning of Rule 16b-3 under the Exchange Act and an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended.
-At all times during fiscal 2015, the Compensation Committee consisted of at least three members of the Board, each of whom the Board has affirmatively determined satisfies these independence requirements.
-The Compensation Committee met 4 times during fiscal 2015.
+At all times during fiscal 2016, the Compensation Committee consisted of at least three members of the Board, each of whom the Board has affirmatively determined satisfies these independence requirements.
+The Compensation Committee met five times during fiscal 2016.

-The Compensation Committee assists the Board of Directors in determining the compensation of the Company's executive officers and senior management and approves the annual and long-term compensation for the Company's Chief Executive Officer and other executive officers.
+The Compensation Committee assists the Board in determining the compensation of the Company's executive officers and senior management and approves the annual and long-term compensation for the Company's Chief Executive Officer and other executive officers.
 In addition to its annual review of the compensation of the Company's officers, the Compensation Committee administers the Company's 2008 Performance Incentive Plan (the "2008 Plan"), 2006 Stock Incentive Plan (the "2006 Plan") and the Amended and Restated Willdan Group, Inc. 2006 Employee Stock Purchase Plan (the "ESPP").
 The Committee has the authority to designate officers, directors or key employees eligible to participate in the plans, to prescribe the terms of any stock options or other equity-based awards, to interpret the plans, and to make all other determinations for administering the plans.
 Our Chief Executive Officer recommends to the Compensation Committee salary, annual bonus and long-term compensation levels for less senior officers, including the other Named Executive Officers (as defined below).